-Welcome to "Centennial Sounds" -- a new podcast from CPR Classical and Colorado Public Radio that spotlights contemporary classical music performed in Colorado.
-The podcast, hosted by Brad Turner, features exclusive sessions from the CPR Performance Studio as well as live recordings taken from concert venues and summer festivals around the Centennial State.
-The episodes also feature interviews with 21st-century composers.
-Centennial Sounds launches in April.
+"Centennial Sounds," hosted by Brad Turner, spotlights contemporary classical music performed in Colorado and features exclusive sessions from the CPR Performance Studio as well as live recordings taken from concert venues and summer festivals around the Centennial State.

 - It’s a CPR tradition: a stage show full of talented Colorado performers.
 Kid Astronaut opens with a soulful O Holy Night.
 For Hanukkah, Holocaust survivor Osi Sladek.
 Comedian Nancy Norton Easy-Bakes.
 Plus, an ode to Judy Garland, Mexican-American traditions, and why we can’t quit Denver’s King Cardinal.
 The Andy Hackbarth Band provides our soundtrack.

 - Composer David Rakowski loves to write piano etudes.
 He’s created 100 of them.
 Etudes developed in the 19th century as short practice pieces .
 They help musicians focus on a technique or build strength or dexterity.
 Many -- like the etudes of Frederic Chopin -- were also beautiful.
 David has carried the tradition into the 21st century, writing etudes based on funk riffs and cell phone rings.
 And one of the pianists who helped him do it is Amy Briggs -- a Boulder-based musician who runs extreme distances in the mountains when she’s not performing or teaching.
 Hear Amy play five of David Rakowski's etudes, and get the story behind them, in this episode of Centennial Sounds from CPR Classical and Colorado Public Radio.